jimmyhuydev/notes/_posts/2026-05-30-Yay-on-arch.md

 Saving time, you can use archinstall to run the installation

-For gnome using, I need to run the following commands:
+For using gnome desktop, I need to run the following commands:
 ```
 sudo pacman -Sy gnome-desktop gnome
 sudo systemctl enable gdm.service